Rogues In Paradise Book Reviews

 David Montgomery – Publisher

 – Rogues in Paradise is a delightful and amusing book full of insights and intrigue.
-It is a skilled narrative by Trinidad-born Ian R. Clayton, who moves to the island to build the island’s Tourism Encyclopedia.
+It is a skilled narrative by Trinidad-born Ian R. Clayton, who moves to the island to build its Tourism Encyclopedia.
 In the process, he adopts Barbados and falls in love with its people: All the rogues and ordinary/extraordinary rascals he meets along the way.

 FriesenPress – Publisher

 The book playfully interweaves factual narrative with imaginative storytelling and verse.
-The prose is generally very strong and the storytelling is highly engaging.
+The prose is generally very strong, and the storytelling is highly engaging.
 You have a knack for collecting and describing the most striking and alluring characteristics of people and places—no doubt a testament to your years in the tourism industry.
 I was fascinated by the history of chattel houses, for example, and delighted by distinctive local slang such as liming and pompasettin.

-The book’s anecdotes and histories are made compelling through this storytelling craftsmanship and your narrative perspective; Rogues in Paradise has a playful, celebratory tone that makes the charms of its subject matter irresistible.
+The book’s anecdotes and histories are compelling through this storytelling craftsmanship and your narrative perspective; Rogues in Paradise has a playful, celebratory tone that makes the charms of its subject matter irresistible.

 For example, at the end of “Pompasettin”: